rixx/books.rixx.de/data/reviews/seanan-mcguire/come-tumbling-down/index.md

       https://books.rixx.de/reviews/2020/come-tumbling-down/'
 ---

-I liked Come Tumbling Down okay, but I feel it repeated previous plots a bit.
+I liked Come Tumbling Down okay, but I feel it repeated previous plots.
 The worldbuilding and writing was still good, but I felt that character growth was taking place mostly between books.
-Both the boys involved were pretty useless for most of the time, which is especially unfortunate with the trans guy cast in a (learned?) helplessness and inability to be of help.
+Both the boys involved were useless for most of the time, which is especially unfortunate with the trans guy cast in a (learned?) helplessness and inability to be of help.